Wine food tasting culinary tradition

 In the detail, the grape of the Breganze Torcolato is Vespaiolo that is a sweet white wine.
 This grape is perhaps the most obvious example of a suited variety to the sweet wine production.
 Seems like the name Vespaiolo comes from the Italian word for wasp.
 A reference to the insects that buzz around the grapes on early autumn.

 The location of this region is in the extreme eastern province of Venice.
 And in a limited site of the neighboring provinces of Treviso and Pordenone.
 Since the 1986, within the production area, we find the Wine Road of Lison and Pramaggiore.
 Also called the Wine Road of the Doges with the characteristic sign of the Lion of Saint Mark.
 Hence with a bunch of grapes stylized and a grape leaf.
 Most of all, the Lison and Pramaggiore DOC area is a leading national organic production district.

 The observance of the regulations

-This is a site of an ancient origin.
+This is a site of an ancient origin to discover during a wine food tasting.
 And the production area of the Bardolino Doc includes, in whole or in part, the territory of 16 municipalities.
 Hence in the Veneto side of the lake Garda and its hinterland.
 As a result, the Bardolino is a red wine with the DOC appellation since 1968.
 And also controlled and guaranteed in the case of the Bardolino Superiore.
 For sure, there is a gentle climate in the southeastern side of lake Garda.
 That means with mild winters and temperate summers, which determines the character of the grapes and the resulting wine.
 Of vital importance is the soil almost exclusively of morainic origin and partly fluvioglacial.
 In the detail the Bardolino wine takes its name from the place of production.